 LinkedIn: The LinkedIn app is a no brainer for aspiring entrepreneurs.
 Not only is it a great way to connect with other local entrepreneurs, it's also a good place to gain visibility for your business.
 Entrepreneurs use LinkedIn to publish original content, make new connections and showcase services.

 Business.com: Our sister site, Business.com, is a haven for aspiring and established entrepreneurs.
 Through the online BDC community, users can submit original content for publication, answer questions from the community, ask questions and discover solutions for growing their businesses, plus it's free to join.

 Coach.me: Coach.me is a cross-platform system that includes a mobile habit tracker (free), one-on-one habit coaching from more than 700 live coaches (starting at $15 a week) and career-focused leadership coaching (starting at $249 a month).
-Whether you want to set personal goals or change careers, Coach.me can help you get there in 2018.
+Whether you want to start a new business or just change careers, Coach.me can help you get there in 2019.